uwe-h/ansible_localstack/Readme.md

 ## About Me

 I am a full-blooded software engineer focused on AWS, Cloud, and building high-quality software.
 I like to learn programming languages and my belief is that multi-lingual language skills can help you to become a better programmer through learning from diverse language concepts.
-Further, I have interest in developing highly effective and efficient teams.
+Further, I have interest in developing highly effective and efficient teams by discovering and expanding the team members' talents.

 ## Disclaimer